kni-labs/rrssb/README.md

 <a name="javascript"></a>

-**Optional: Configure URL and share text with javascript:**<br/> Instead of editing each `href` by hand, you can call some Javascript to set the URLs on each social button automatically.
+**Optional: Configure URL and share text with javascript:**<br/> Instead of editing each `href` by hand, you can call some Javascript to set the URLs on each social button dynamically.

 Note: to support users who have disabled Javascript, you still need to edit the `href`s by hand.